 The company does keep logs, which will make it unsuitable for some users.
 It supports all of the popular VPN protocols, but server switching is not allowed on their servers, which may be too restrictive for some users.

-Comodo TrustConnect is interesting for its free service and, if it suits your needs, it might be as much VPN as you want.
-It has some serious restrictions which have been listed above.
+Comodo TrustConnect is interesting for its free service and, if it suits your needs, it might be the right VPN provider for you.
+However, it has some serious restrictions which have been listed above.

 We can recommend this service for its free offering.
-The free offering might be just what some users need to convince them of the luxury— and more and more the necessity—of having encrypting and private Internet usage.
+The free offering might be just what some users need to convince them of the luxury— and more the necessity—of having encrypting and private Internet usage.

 As for the paid services, however, we cannot recommend them.
-The fact remains that there are better services out there that offer more flexibility and fewer user restrictions on their services and, because of that, your money would likely be better spent on another of the great services that offer VPN.
+The fact remains that there are better services out there that offer more flexibility and fewer user restrictions on their services and, because of that, your money would likely be better spent on other more competitive services that offer VPN.